sharpedge74-cmyk/small-suggestions/about-us.md

 ---
 layout: main
-title: "About SmallSuggestions - Free Data Conversion Tools"
+title: "About Reptile Birds - Free Data Conversion Tools"
-description: "Learn about SmallSuggestions, the free browser-based platform for data conversion and file management.
+description: "Learn about Reptile Birds, the free browser-based platform for data conversion and file management.
 No signup, no upload, works offline once loaded."
-keywords: about us, organization, SmallSuggestions, data conversion, browser-based tools, secure file converter, JSON tools, Excel tools, XML tools, CSV tools
+keywords: about us, organization, Reptile Birds, data conversion, browser-based tools, secure file converter, JSON tools, Excel tools, XML tools, CSV tools
 ---

 <div style="margin: 4rem; ">
 <h1>
-  About The Small Suggestions - Productivity Tools
+  About The Reptile Birds - Productivity Tools
 </h1>

 <p >
-  <strong>Small Suggestions</strong> is a platform built to simplify everyday technical tasks through smart,
+  <strong>Reptile Birds</strong> is a platform built to simplify everyday technical tasks through smart,
   reliable, and user-friendly online tools.
 Each feature is designed with precision to help developers, analysts, and creators save time and improve accuracy.
 Our mission is to turn small ideas into powerful digital utilities that make work faster, cleaner, and more meaningful.